 Pumpkin Soup with Maple Spiced Whipped Cream Recipe

 Even without the toppings, don’t you just want to dip a spoon in?

 So what did I choose to Be Carton Smart with?
 A deliciously savory pumpkin soup with maple spiced whipped cream recipe!
 I know that pumpkin pie is usually the traditional dessert, but I have to be honest.
 The southern girl in me actually prefers sweet potato pie over pumpkin pie at our holidays feasts.
 I know, you can breathe now, I promise!
 I still enjoy pumpkin flavor though, so I like to make a savory pumpkin soup as an appetizer.
 This soup is warm and savory, yet light so it won’t weigh you down before the big meal.
 I make it extra special for the holidays by serving it in a bread bowl with a dollop of maple spiced whipped cream and a sprinkle of roasted pumpkin seeds.
 I actually like the shell, so I leave them on, but you could of course shell them if you prefer.
-In medium-sized pot, melt butter and olive oil together over medium heat.

 Once butter has melted, add chopped onion and sautee until it softens and starts turning translucent, stirring occasionally; about 5 minutes.